 In my experience, the best thing you can do for yourself as an online student is to create a place to keep all of your notes and assignments well-organized.

-What I like about being a Campus student in the online business program is that their platform, Campuswire, organizes assignments (in order by when they’re due!) and lecture recordings, and it also has a calendar feature that shows classes and exams all in one place.
+What I like about being a Campus student in the online associate degree in business program is that their platform, Campuswire, organizes assignments (in order by when they’re due!) and lecture recordings, and it also has a calendar feature that shows classes and exams all in one place.

 2. Establish a Routine and Stick to It